Move.ai enables AI motion capture without the hassle for video game production

 But during the pandemic, many of those studios have been shut down as studios work from home.
 They could no longer safely do motion capture.
 That’s where Move.ai comes in.
 It developed something called “markerless motion capture,” where it could capture the natural motion of a person with video and create a representation with much less equipment.

 On top of that, there was no need for the bodysuits with the white balls.
-That meant the actors could move better and without getting tired fast.
+That means the actors could move better and without getting worn out.
 They don’t have full range of movement in a traditional body capture suit, and that’s not good if you’re trying to simulate combat or a martial arts scene.

 You may at this point be thinking about Microsoft’s Kinect camera technology from the Xbox 360 game console, used for games like Dance Central.
 But Kinect didn’t capture as much data, it didn’t have the best AI, and it didn’t have enough processing power in the hardware.
 Move.ai is like a grown up version of Kinect.
 Move.ai can capture 100,000 data points on a person, compared to 10 or 15 points from markers.
 And Move.ai says its method costs less than traditional motion capture.